claramoreirag/FEUP-ESOF/Development-Report.md

 ## Product Vision

-Crafting YOUR conference schedule
+Crafting YOUR personalized schedule, tailored for your needs.

 ---

 ## Elevator Pitch

 Conference productivity?
 Let's make it a thing!
 You don't have to look for talks, we find them for you!
-You don't need to clear your schedule to go to talks, we fit them right in your schedule for you!
+With ScheduleIT, you’ll have your own personalized generated schedule fit to your preferences and interests!
 Going to a conference was never easier.

 ---